mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # STRUCTURAL MRI EXPLORATION

 My lab's focus is a PET radiotracer that shows great promise in quantifying brain acetylcholine.
+We are interested in applying this technique for imaging neurodegenerative conditions.

 As of yet, my lab has used statistical parametric mapping as the main analysis.